-3) Heat the oil over a medium medium-high flame in a frying pan.
+4) Heat the fat over a medium medium-high flame in a frying pan.
 Add the beans and toss them around so they brown a bit on all sides, but don't let them scorch.
 This should take about 5 minutes.

 5) Turn the heat down to medium and add the bread crumbs.
 Toss until they coat the beans and let them toast.

 7) Serve.
 Add salt and pepper to taste then plate before serving.
 Don't waste any of the bread crumbs that fell off the beans into the pan; sprinkle them over the beans.

 "Food is not just eating energy.
 It's an experience."Guy Fieri